menor/quiz/README.md

 quiz
 ====

-Project to learning Javascript, following the Javascript is sexy itinerary.
+Project to learn Javascript, following the Javascript is sexy itinerary.